 Local planning and design guidance

 In addition to the Local Plan and SPDs (Supplementary Planning Documents) that are published on the Planning Policy webpage we have produced a range of planning guidance to assist in decision making.
 These are listed in the top two tables below.
-The top tables list the more formal SPGs (Supplementary Planning Guidance) prepared to support the Local Plan, and the SPDs (Supplementary Planning Document) prepared so far as part of the Local Development Framework (LDF).
-The LDF, when adopted, will replace the Local Plan.
-Documents and evidence relating to the LDF are available on the LDF evidence base page.
+The top tables list the more formal SPGs (Supplementary Planning Guidance) and SPDs (Supplementary Planning Document) prepared for the emerging Local Plan.
+The emerging Local Plan, when adopted, will replace the 1996 Adopted Cherwell Local Plan.
+Documents and evidence relating to the emerging Local Plan are available on the Evidence Base page.
 The documents listed towards the bottom of both tables are informal planning guidance, however these can also be used as a material consideration in the determination of a planning application.

 |Title||Status||Publication/ Adoption Date||Adobe Acrobat (PDF) or link|